front-matter/invenio/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/front-matter/invenio)](https://goreportcard.com/report/github.com/front-matter/invenio)

 # invenio

 Command-line tool to create and manage an InvenioRDM instance.
+The library is under active development and basic functionality is not yet working.
+Expect a first working release by March 2025.

 ## Installation